How Medical Aids Treat Emergencies

 While the Medical Schemes Act obliges medical schemes to cover, the medical costs associated with a medical emergency, which is one of the 26 Prescribed Minimum Benefits (PMBs) that medical schemes supply, in reality the medical aids often do not pay what they should.

-If you land up in an emergency room or trauma unit and then you are sent to hospital, your costs will generally be paid.
-However, if your condition turns out to be less serious than initially supposed then you might find yourself under serious financial strain.
+If you land up in hospital, your costs will generally have cover.
+However, if your condition turns out to be less serious then you might find yourself under serious financial strain.

-This is because emergency room fees and diagnostic tests could amount to thousands of rands which, your medical aid might insist, should be paid from your day-to-day benefits – a medical savings account, for instance.
+This is because emergency room fees and diagnostic tests could amount to thousands of rands.
+And these, your medical aid might insist, should come from your day-to-day benefits.
+This would be your medical savings account, for instance.

-An Example of How a Medical Aid Can Treat an Emergency
+An Example of How a Medical Aid Can Treat Emergencies

 Take for instance Mrs S, an elderly woman in Durban, who felt a pain in her chest.
-The nursing sister in the retirement village where Mrs S lived immediately called an ambulance, and Mrs S was taken to an emergency room at a private hospital.
-The medical staff conducted tests on her and a cardiologist was summoned, who conducted an ultrasound scan and fitted a device to track her pulse for three days.
+The nursing sister in the retirement village where Mrs S lived immediately called an ambulance.
+Mrs S was taken to an emergency room at a private hospital.
+The medical staff conducted tests on her and summoned a cardiologist.
+She conducted an ultrasound scan and fitted a device to track her pulse for three days.
 That meant three days in hospital.

 Eventually, the cardiologist found that her heart was perfectly healthy.